SungHoHong2/Leetcode-Experiment/medium/Generate_Parentheses/README.md

             # if the number of closing is more than the opening
         # return true if the number of opening and closing are equal
         pass

     def generateParenthesis(self, n):
-        # set up the return array
         # set the total size of the parenthesis
-        # invoke the generate function
-        # return the list of answers
+        # return the list of answers from the recursion
         pass
 ```